The Maltese Falcon (1931 film): Production

 The Maltese Falcon was not the first Hammett story to be adapted into a motion picture.
 Earlier stories by Hammett, Red Harvest (filmed in 1930 as Roadhouse Nights) and City Streets (1931), preceded it.
 Working titles for the film were All Women, A Woman of the World and Dangerous Female.

 Principal photography took place from late January to early February 1931.

-Some scenes in the film were reported to be shot on location in San Francisco, though only stock footage appears to have been used.
+Some scenes in the film were reported to be shot on location in San Francisco, though it may be that only stock footage was used.

 Oscar Apfel was initially cast and listed in some studio promotions as the district attorney; however, for unknown reasons, he was replaced by Wallace.

 Pre-Code aspects

 The film closely follows the plot of the book.
 The 1941 adaptation, which began with a revised version of the 1931 script, closely follows the book as well, although most references to homosexuality, nudity, and other no longer permissible portions under the Motion Picture Production Code are missing.
 The dialogue for both films is often taken verbatim directly from the novel.
 Differences between the two films are due almost wholly to pre-Code aspects of the earlier film.

 In addition to an overall lighter tone and looser pace, the 1931 film contains sexually suggestive situations.
 In the opening scene, an unidentified woman is shown straightening her stockings as she leaves Spade's office.
 Miss Wonderly (Bebe Daniels) is shown bathing, and later in the film is strip-searched by Spade over missing money.
 The homosexual subtext regarding Gutman, Cairo, and Wilmer in Hammett's original story was retained for the 1931 film.
 Wilmer is called Gutman's "boyfriend", Effie facetiously describes Cairo to Spade as "gorgeous", and Spade taunts Dundy by constantly referring to him as "sweetheart", "darling", and "precious".
-All of those terms were severely limited or eliminated entirely for the 1941 remake.
+The bathing, strip-search, overt sexuality, homosexual subtext, and most of the loaded terminology were eliminated from the 1941 remake by the Breen Office.